- Natural areas

 Wisconsin State Natural Areas Program Dells Of The Wisconsin River (No. 283)

 Access: Several locations afford access to the upland and river portions of the natural area.
 On the east side of the Wisconsin River, the Chapel Gorge Trail is a 1.5 mile loop trail leading to a shoreline beach amid rock outcrops along the river.
 To reach the Chapel Gorge Trail: From the intersection of Highways 12 and 13/23 in Wisconsin Dells, go east on 13 0.6 mile (across the river), then north on River Road 1.7 miles to a parking area west of the road.
 The trail starts at the parking lot.
 Hiking is also permitted on the network of old maintenance lanes starting at the Crandall Pines parking lot.
 The lot is located on River Road, 2 miles north of the Chapel Gorge parking lot.
 Note: these lanes do not lead to the river.
 On a bluff top on the west side of the river, the Cambrian Overlook offers a sweeping vista of the Upper Dells and the high cliffs known as the Palisades.
-This day-use area has a small observation deck, restrooms, drinking water, and picnic tables.
+This day-use area has a small observation deck, restrooms, and drinking water.
+The parking lot and restrooms are open seasonally between Memorial Day and Labor Day.
+During the off-season, the parking lot gate and restrooms are locked, but the area is still open.
+The Cambrian Overlook is a fee area - vehicles parked here must display a valid Wisconsin State Park admission sticker.
 To reach the Cambrian Overlook: From the junction of I-94 and Highway 12 just north of Wisconsin Dells, go east on Highway 12 0.1 mile to 60th Street, then go north (left) on 60th Street 0.9 miles to County Highway N, then go north (left) on Highway N 0.7 miles to 61st Street.
 This is the road that continues north as Highway N takes a broad turn to the west.
 Take 61st Street north (right) 0.7 miles to its end at the Cambrian Overlook parking area.
 Note: 61st Street is labelled on Google Maps as 62nd Street.
-It goes through a farmstead on a gravel lane, then through a gated entrance before ending at the DNR's paved parking lot.
+It passes through a farmstead, then through a gated entrance before ending at the DNR's paved parking lot.
 If the entrance gate is locked, you may still enter the area between the hours of 5:00 a.m. and 10:00 p.m. from May 15 - September 15, and from 5:00 a.m. and 8:00 p.m. from September 16 - May 14.

 The best way to observe the rock formations along the river is by watercraft.
 Kayaks and canoes may be launched into the Wisconsin River via a carry-in access lane at the Cambrian Overlook (see directions above).
 The gated access lane is located to the left of the parking lot.
 The paved access lane is about 225 yards long and a fairly steep descent.
-Paddle downstream and take out at either County Highway N where a back channel of the river meets the highway (a 3 mile paddle), or at the Wisconsin Dells municipal boat landing at the junction of River Road and Indiana Avenue in Wisconsin Dells (a 4 mile paddle).
+Although the entrance to the Cambrian Overlook is locked in the off-season, visitors may park on 61st Street outside the entrance and walk in.
+(Access to the river is also afforded via a township-owned boat ramp at the end of River Bay Road off Highway N, 2.2 miles north of the Cambrian Overlook.
+There is a fee for launching a boat.)
+Paddle downstream and take out at the Wisconsin Dells municipal boat landing at the junction of River Road and Indiana Avenue in Wisconsin Dells (a 4 mile paddle).
 Due to high power boat and tour boat traffic on summer weekends, paddlers are advised to visit on weekdays or in the off season.
-Visitors wishing to view the Dells via power boat may launch them at the municipal boat landing for a fee.
+Visitors wishing to view the Dells via power boat may launch them at the municipal boat landing or the River Bay Road landing for a fee.

 Dells Of The Wisconsin River is owned by: